Pennisetum 'Hameln' Description

 More Info, How-To's, Videos and more

-Light: Full sun to part shade -- Best in full sun.
-Less vigorous with decreased flowering and tendency to flop in too much shade.
-Tolerant of summer heat and humidity.
+Light: Full sun to part shade.
+Best in full sun.
+Tolerates part shade, but may not flower in too much shade.

 Fertilizing: Small amounts of fertilizer are needed for ornamental grasses.
 Too much fertilizer will increase the nitrogen level and that can lead to lodging or flopping over.
 The best time for applying fertilizer is in the spring, just as growth is resuming.
 About one -quarter cup, per item, of a 10-10-10 slow release fertilizer is enough to take care of the plant needs throughout the entire summer.
 For best results, make sure you thoroughly water in the fertilizer.